folkenrothk/NaPoGenMo-2023/writing/plan.md

 TODO: Write a 3-5 sentence summary of the project you plan to undertake, including core concepts, technologies, and forms you plan to engage with.

+A poetic generated memoir.

+Transitions
+Sandbox
+From the root

+nick st. pierre

 ## Peer works

 TODO: Identify up to 3 works that you see as similar to what you're planning to do.
 If possible,